upmaru/memovee-tama/router/classify.md

   <condition>
     The user refers to existing results.

-    The user is asking to modify the list of results to a different format.
+    The user is asking to modify the list of results to a different display format or visual presentation ONLY.
   </condition>
   <user-query>
     - Can you display these results with larger images
     - Can you render the results in a table
+    - Can you show this in a grid view
+    - Make the images smaller
+    - Change the layout to cards
   </user-query>
   <routing>
     patch
   </routing>
   <reasoning>
-    - The user is asking to modify the list of results to a different format, so the correct class is "patch".
+    - The user is asking to modify ONLY the visual presentation/formatting of existing results, so the correct class is "patch".

-    - Routing to "patch" will provide access to tooling that will allow the modification of the results rendering.
+    - Routing to "patch" will provide access to tooling that will allow the modification of the results rendering/display format.

+    - CRITICAL: "patch" is ONLY for visual/display changes, NOT for changing search parameters like sorting, filtering, or data content.
   </reasoning>
 </case>